By Jada Butler & Shannon Miller

 According to the New York Post’s article from May 16, a group of 12 former Brooklyn athletes and alumni met with LIU’s president, Kimberly Cline, to discuss their concerns, and recommended adding the Blackbird and Pioneer to the ballot.
 Cline turned down the idea because a marketing firm suggested to wipe the slate clean, according to a source the Post did not name.

 Ivan Leshinsky (‘68) was one of the alumni to meet with Cline to suggest adding both the Blackbirds and the Pioneers to the survey poll.
 According to an open letter written by the alumni after the meeting, Cline declined the suggestion, saying “Pioneers would win.”
 The letter was signed by 10 alumni and represented hundreds of former LIU athletes and alumni.

-Leshinsky believes there are many benefits to keeping the Blackbirds name, namely being that it is unique in D1 sports, gives coaches who are recruiting a legacy to point back to, as well as it’s emotional value to a network of over 1,000 alumni and LIU Brooklyn athletes.
+Leshinsky believes there are many benefits to keeping the Blackbirds name, mainly being that it’s unique in D1 sports, gives coaches who are recruiting a legacy to point back to, as well as it’s emotional value to a network of over 1,000 alumni and LIU Brooklyn athletes.

-In the next few weeks, students and alumni can expect to see blue and gold merchandise in campus shops, but DeJong said the logo design still has to be finalized before it can be put onto any merchandise.
+In the next few weeks, students and alumni can expect to see blue and gold merchandise on display in campus shops, but DeJong said the logo design has yet to be finalized before it can be put onto any merchandise.